smkim-econ/smkim-econ.github.io/_pages/research.md

 Which 30?
 Operationalizing the 30x30 Initiative

-Climate change, animal health, and human health: Evidence from dengue outbreaks in Banglades
+Breeding Fish Breede Risk: Aquaculture and Dengue in Bangladesh
 <p style="font-size:12px;">(with Seung Min Kim)</p>